char/ssh-lockbox/README.md

 - `DATABASE_URL`: A connection URL for the application's database.
 A configuration (using SQLite) for development is included in `.env.schema`.
 - `SESSION_SECRET_KEY`: The secret key to sign session information with.
 This should be a randomly generated blob of data.
 - `REGISTRATION_ENABLED`: Whether to permit arbitrary user registration.
+- `GITHUB_CLIENT_ID`: An OAuth client ID for GitHub integration.
+- `GITHUB_CLIENT_SECRET`: An OAuth client secret for GitHub integration.